kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 7: Upgrade your secondary clusters to build and push ETL data

-For this step, the secondary clusters DO NOT need to be on v2.0.
-However, you must be running a version of Kubecost that supports Federated ETL.  >v1.99.0.
+For this step, the secondary clusters **DO NOT** need to be on v2.0.
+However, you must be running a version of Kubecost that supports Federated ETL (greater than v1.99.0).

 If you are not on a Federated ETL supported version, please upgrade to a supported version on your secondaries before completing this step.
 We recommend v1.106.x, 1.107.x or 1.108.1